top of page

 Here are some healthy fat sources for bulking:

-• Avocados are Full of heart-healthy fats and fiber.
+• Avocados: High in heart-healthy fats and fiber.

-• Olive oil is a healthy fat used for cooking or drizzling on meals.
+• Olive oil: A healthy fat ideal for cooking or drizzling on meals.

-• Nuts and seeds: Almonds, walnuts, and chia seeds are good fat sources.
+• Nuts and seeds: Almonds, walnuts, and chia seeds make great fat sources.

 • Nut butters: Peanut and almond butter are excellent choices.

-• Coconut oil contains medium-chain triglycerides (MCTs), a quick energy source.
+• Coconut oil: Contains medium-chain triglycerides (MCTs) that serve as a quick energy source.

 Vegetables and Fruits